SeyedHamidreza/cognitive_robotics_ws/README.md

 ```

-then, you need to install all the necessary packages and software, including, ROS melodic, TF, Keras, and leveldb.
+Afterwards, you need to install all the necessary packages and software, including, ROS melodic, TF, Keras, and leveldb using "setup_all_required_packages.sh" script by running the following lines:
-Towards this goal you need to copy the "setup_all_required_packages.sh" file in your home/ and run the following lines:

 ```bash
 cd ~